 LET'S FACE IT, EDM DJS ARE THE WORST PEOPLE EVER

 Speaking of Avicii, Avicii is a cunt.
 When he went to the hospital during Ultra in Miami, my tour manager Alex was with the nurse assigned to him.
 The fucking cunt wouldn't even speak to the nurse.
 She would have to tell his manager what to tell him, and they were sitting next to each other.
-You're in the hospital.
+You're in the fucking hospital.
 You can't talk to a nurse who's trying to look after you?
 The insane stardom syndrome of these massive EDM DJs pisses me off.

 It's not just a personal thing either.
 Their music is just shit.
 I've seen Steve Aoki play at these festivals.
 He keeps turning the music off, jumping around onstage, saying "This is my new single!
 Out next week!", and playing the next song.
 You are not a fucking DJ.
-You're an overpaid, untalented, cake-throwing, performing monkey.
+You're an overpaid, untalented, cake-throwing cunt.
 My best friend Frank from high school is now my PA, and he's in the Little League Hall of Fame for being a crazy good pitcher.
 We're going to him with that cake, man.
 I'm coming for you, Aoki.

 EDM IS NOT A CULTURE, BECAUSE IT GIVES NOTHING BACK

 Look, I'm generally really happy for everyone.
 I try to keep positive about all this craziness.
 But if you're not critical of the culture you live in, and love, then you're doing yourself and everyone around you a disservice.
 EDM plays host to a profound delusion about what electronic music and dance culture are.
 It's ridiculous music, made by ridiculous, un-credible people.